 R-1 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

+.14 Diversity Equity and Inclusion Chair

-.14 Athletes-at-Large [as needed]
+.15 Athletes-at-Large [as needed]

 5.2 AT-LARGE BOARD MEMBERS – A sufficient number of athletes shall be elected as-Large Board Members such that athletes constitute at least twenty per cent (20%) of the Board of Directors at any given time (taking into account the Athlete Representatives).
 The Athlete-at-Large Board Members shall meet the same requirements and be elected at the same time and in the same manner as the Athlete Representatives set forth in Section 6.2.1.
 All At-Large Board Members shall hold office from the date of their election or appointment through the conclusion of the second annual meeting of the House of Delegates following such election or appointment, or until their successors are elected or appointed.